 When you hear the word “Probate” one usually thinks of the distribution of assets and paying debts and bills after someone dies.
 There is also a special New Mexico Court referred to as the “Probate Court”.
 The Probate Court can deal with several different issues, including what to do with New Mexico Property and money when someone dies.
 This Court can also deal with issues having to do with interpreting a Will.

 Trusts are a very specialized and unique area of the law in New Mexico.
 If you need or have questions about a particular trust that you may want to set up, please contact me directly as these can be very complex and require that I receive specific information from you.

 What is a trust?

 A Trust can be set up for many different reasons.
 It is usually set up to protect someone’s interest in money or other assets from others (or themselves).
 There are a few terms that you need to know.
 A trust is made up of a “Trustee” and/or a “Beneficiary.”
 The “trustee” is the person or entity that has legal title to property for another person who is called a “beneficiary.”
 There are many different types of Trusts and arrangements that can be established, and the rules for each can get quite complex.

 Why would I need a Trust in New Mexico?

 Trusts can be a very good tool to help you or your family avoid the hassle of going through probate.
 Probate can be expensive and time consuming, thus a Trust may be a good option for you.
 To have a Trust that is effective, you will need to draft a Will.
 Should you obtain property after your written will, and then pass away, the Will protects the property that was not formally written in the will.
-If this already sounds to complicated, feel free to call our office at 505-944-5400 or email us at email@example.com.
+If this already sounds to complicated, feel free to call our Albuquerque real estate lawyer office at 505-944-5400 or email us at [email protected].
 There are a lot of legal websites out there that try to make this process seem easy- however- it is always better to consult with a professional before trying to do this on your own.